You wanna buy some comics or some monsters? Well, dang, here’s links to all my stuff for sale.

 QAT Person #2 is a 5.5″ x 8.5″ minicomic that includes 14 pages of autobio comics on queer, asexual, and transgender topics.
 Rated PG for a couple of bad words.

-Features “Nothing Wrong With Me” (originally published by The Nib), “Sickness” (originally published by PEN America), and a diary comic about my travels to a trans guy bar in Tokyo.
+Features the award-winning “Nothing Wrong With Me” (originally published by The Nib), “Sickness” (originally published by PEN America), and a diary comic about my travels to a trans guy bar in Tokyo.

 16 pages, full color and black & white minicomic. $5.00.